FermandoisLab/RobustAMBCvRTHS/README.md

 ## Description

-This repository contains five applications of adaptive dynamic compensators for virtual real-time hybrid simulation problems.
-The adaptive compensators corresponds to two variations of adaptive feedforward controllers.
+This repository contains the source code and data generated in the publication:

+- Cristobal Galmez and Gaston Fermandois (2022).
+"Robust adaptive model-based compensator for the real-time hybrid simulation benchmark".
+(Submitted for publication in *Structural Control and Health Monitoring*.)

 The Adaptive model-based compensator (AMB) consists in the inverse of the control plant in continuous form, but implemented with finite difference to achieve a causal controller.
 The AMB utilizes gradient adaptive law to identify the control plant model parameters and therefore requires the calibration of an adaptive gain matrix Gamma.

 <img src="figures/ControlArchitecture.jpg" alt="Compensation" width="800"/>